 Budget and Space

-Our budget was definitely a factor in our decision-making – the beach front resorts are quite a bit more expensive.
+Our budget was definitely a factor in our decision-making – the beach front resorts in Thailand are quite a bit more expensive.
 We were keen to have some living space available to us for quiet time / nap time so that narrowed it down a bit further.

 Location, Location, Location

 We actually didn’t want to be near Patong as we were happy to be a bit away from the seedier side of Phuket.
 Being away from Patong also meant we could be sure of some peace and quiet for nap times and early bedtimes.

 We would have loved to have been near the beach but you have to trade location off against budget so that was our choice on this occasion.
 The bus ride to the beach (see below) wasn’t ideal but it did mean a trip to the beach took a decent amount of time rather than the Things getting bored too quickly.

 We always look for somewhere with a Kids Club as we know they will run activities for the Things and will also have a play area with toys, games and activities that we can use.
 We also look for a pool so we don’t HAVE to leave the resort.
 Proximity to other activities is a bonus but not mandatory (see What To Do).

 We ended up staying at the Angsana Villas Resort Phuket.
 Not to be confused with the following:

 - Outrigger Phuket Resort and Villas (former name)